TOGoS/TSHash/README.md

 // A 'hashing' is the intermediate state of a hash calculation,
 // similar to a MessageDigest in Java.
-// You can keep updating it with additional data. var hashing = SHA1.newHashing();
+// You can keep updating it with additional data.
+// So, like, the thing you're hashing doesn't need to be loaded into memory all at once. var hashing = SHA1.newHashing();

 var someData = new Uint8Array(100);
 someData[0] = 42;

 hashing.update(someData);
-var someHash = hashing.digest();
+// Could update(more data) here if we wanted. var someHash = hashing.digest();

 // someHash is a Uint8Array with size depending on the hash function used.